decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-29-2-round-3-round-simplex.md

 ## Acknowledgments

 This work is done while Yuval Efron is affiliated with and the other authors are visiting a16z Crypto Research.
 We would like to thank Quentin Kniep, Jakub Sliwinski, and Roger Wattenhofer for insightful discussions and feedback.
+We thank Brendan Kobayashi Chou, Andrew Lewis-Pye, Patrick O'Grady for spotting a liveness error in a previous version.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1950642366483992880).